cisagov/crossfeed/docs/contributing/setup.md

 You can access Matomo by clicking on the "Matomo" button from the "My Account" page.
-Click through the original setup (keep the default values for database connection, etc.), then set the superuser username and password to "root" and "password".
+Click through the original setup (keep the default values for database connection, etc.), then set the superuser username and password to "root" and "password" (for development only, in production generate a random password).